 Stem Cell Institute

 The Stem Cell Institute (SCI) uses stem cell biology to change the practice of medicine through discovery, education, and translation.
-The researchers and faculty of the SCI explore the science of stem cell biology with the purposes of responding to the medical needs of today and educating the researchers of tomorrow.
+The researchers and faculty of SCI explore the science of stem cell biology with the purposes of responding to the medical needs of today and educating the researchers of tomorrow.

 Director, Stem Cell Institute